 If there’s one area in which native advertising reigns supreme, it’s adapting to its environment and blending in.
 Companies like the one I work for, MGID, which create targeted ad campaigns for a number of organisations in different industries, employ this tactic when working with dating brands as well.

 International dating site, Anastasia Date, which has a user base of 4 million, has recently profited by utilising high-quality, seamless ads.
 Through MGID’s native campaign on its behalf, Anastasia Date’s page views averaged 23 per session.
+As we saw while working with Anastasiadate, native advertising can be an extremely effective way for dating brands to grow their audiences and generate leads.

 Be it dating brands, or companies from myriad other industries, the primary payoff when it comes to native advertising is the engagement opportunity it offers.
 Whatever the KPIs are, native advertising allows companies to create meaningful interactions with customers, which is the foundation of a successful and efficient conversion cycle.